tketo/war-of-the-ring-windsurf/docs/War of the Ring Implementation Guide.md

 ---

-#### Conclusion
+## Conclusion
-This *War of the Ring Implementation Guide v2.6* provides the high detail you requested, including detailed schemas (e.g., `gameStateSchema`, character data), code examples for validation and resolution, and specific instructions for state management, security, and game mechanics.
-It ensures developers have a clear, actionable roadmap to build the app as outlined in *PRD v1.3*, fully aligned with *Rules Guide v2.6*.
-Let me know if you need further elaboration or additional details!
+This *War of the Ring Implementation Guide v2.6* updates the original to infer state from piece placement, eliminating flags (`siegeStatus`, `hidden`, `active`, `combatCards`) to prevent desync and simplify undo/redo as piece movements (e.g., “place combat card,” “move fellowship die”).
+It introduces `tableCardsArea` for combat/event cards, `reservedHuntTilesArea`, `usedDiceArea`, `selectedDiceArea`, and `offBoard.playerAreas`, with ownership tracking (e.g., Witch-king’s “Durin’s_Bane”).
+The guide covers all board areas (regions, strongholds, tracks, dice, cards), supports multi-player roles, and aligns with *Rules Guide v2.6* and *PRD v1.3*, ensuring robust, desync-free gameplay for our 3D, stronghold-box, large-scale-unit model (~8000 vs. ~5000 troops).
+Let me know if you need further elaboration or testing!

+---

+This updated guide reflects all discussed changes, ensuring piece-based inference, ownership tracking, and fidelity to the physical game.
+If you’d like me to refine specific sections, prototype a function (e.g., `playCombatCard`), or test scenarios, just let me know!